 Figure 4.4: Simplified initialization procedures for the FGAT=9 valid 3 hours after HWRF initialization.
 All processes in the black box are run by calling exhwrf\init.py for GDAS at FGAT=9.
+Colored rectangles indicate input and output files, while white ovals are executable programs.
 Boxes with dashed outlines indicate modules and resulting files that are discussed in Chapter 5.
-Files that are outlined in heavy purple (dashed or solid) are used by subsequent processes described by Figure 6.1.
+Files that are outlined in heavy purple (dashed lines) are used by subsequent processes described by Figure 6.1.